Input Reduction Enhanced LLM-based Program Repair: Abstract

 Large Language Models (LLMs) have shown great potential in Automated Program Repair (APR).
 Test inputs, being crucial for reasoning the root cause of failures, are always included in the prompt for LLM-based APR.
 Unfortunately, LLMs struggle to retain key information in long prompts.
 When the test inputs are extensive in the prompt, this may trigger the “lost-in-the-middle” issue, compromising repair performance.
 To address this, we propose \tool, an LLM-based APR approach with a built-in component that automatically reduces test inputs while retaining their failure-inducing behavior. \tool prompts an LLM to generate a reducer that minimizes failure-inducing test inputs without human effort, and then feeds the reduced failure-inducing inputs to guide patch generation.

-For targeted evaluation, we constructed \dataset, the first long-input APR benchmark with 200 real bugs from 20 programming tasks, each paired with a failure‑inducing input whose median size is 1 MB.
+For targeted evaluation, we constructed \dataset, the first long-input APR benchmark with 200 real bugs from 20 programming tasks, each paired with a failure-inducing input whose median size is 1 MB.
 On this benchmark, \tool shrinks inputs by 89.1\% on average and improves overall pass@10 by up to 53.8\% relative to a prompt that includes the original test, and by 17.6\% compared with omitting the test entirely.
-Adding the same reduction step to ChatRepair increases its fix rate by 21.3\% without other changes.
+Adding the same reduction step to ChatRepair and CREF increases their fix rate by 21.3\% and 2.6\%, respectively, without other changes.
+Our gains hold against an ddmin-only reducing template baseline and transfer to repository-level OSS-Fuzz cases.
 Ablation studies further highlight the impact of input length and compressed failure information on repair success.
 These results underscore that automatically reducing failing inputs is a practical and powerful complement to LLM-based APR, significantly improving its scalability and effectiveness.